Farouk1511/project-management-tool/README.md

 - Add functionality to the Todo list holders (To-do, In progress, Completed) - done
 - Fix issue when creating new task with status and priority - done

+*17/09/24*

+- Fix issue in production where links are not functioning properly - done
+- Issue was due to not calling DB in each server side function.
+THought a global cll would initalize the db but i guess i wa wrong.
+Calling the ConnectToMongoDB fixed the issue.

+*18/09/24*

+- Make home page dynamic - done
+- Add ability to decide what color for new projects - in progress